 Our templates may be modified to suit your business or industry needs.
 Below are simple instructions for modifying our templates in Excel:

-- Delete a Column: Go to the top of the page in the row with the letters.
+- Delete a column: Go to the top of the page in the row with the letters.
 Right-click on the column letter you don’t need, then select Delete Column.

-- Add a Column: Do you have a step or piece of information you want to track?
+- Add a column: Do you have a step or piece of information you want to track?
 Go to the top of the page to the row with letters.
 Right-click on a nearby column where you want the information, and select Insert.
 Excel defaults to inserting a column on the left.

+- Add or modify drop-down menu choices: Start by highlighting the cells whose menu you want to change.
+Then go to Data in the menu.
+Find Data Validation.
 You’ll see the menu options under Source.
 Delete the ones you don’t need and add those you want.
 Separate items with a comma, then click OK.
 You can use the same process to create a menu of choices, such as for referral sources.

-Optional Recruitment Tracker Templates
+Alternative Recruitment Tracker Templates

 Numerous applications use Excel templates for applicant tracking.
 We have highlighted several that may be of interest.